MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 | Storage account             | Stores media blobs and associated streaming files in an asset (container) | Yes                   | ACLs, Managed Identity  |
 | Streaming endpoint          | The origin server for streaming video and formats media into HLS and DASH | Yes                   | IP allowlist            |
 | Streaming endpoint with CDN | Stream media to many viewers                                              | No                    | Managed by CDN          |

+> [!NOTE]
+> Media Services accounts created with API versions prior to 2020-05-01 also have an endpoint for the legacy RESTv2 API endpoint (pending deprecation).
+It doesn't support private links.

 ## Private endpoints for Media Services account resources